andrewgcx71/cs61b-sp18/3.Projects/proj3/README.md

-This project based on Google map, I implement the back-end for this applicaiton, click on [project discription](https://sp18.datastructur.es/materials/proj/proj3/proj3) for more information and below for a quick demo.
+This project based on Google map, I implemented the back-end for this applicaiton, click on [project discription](https://sp18.datastructur.es/materials/proj/proj3/proj3) for more information and below for a quick demo.

 Double click for routing